Liimmaa/Contact-form/README.md

 # Contact-form
-This is a simple contact form built with html and css.
+This is a simple and responsive contact form built with html and css.